AntonValk/antonvalk.github.io/_pages/about.md

 In my undergrad I was supervised by [Prof. Dennis Giannacopoulos](http://www.compem.ece.mcgill.ca/Dennis-Giannacopoulos.html) of the [COMPEM lab](http://www.compem.ece.mcgill.ca/index.html).

-My main research interests include deep learning in graph structures, semi-supervised learning, bayesian inference and Monte Carlo methods.
+My main research interests include deep learning in graphs, semi-supervised learning, and real world applications.
 In the past I have worked on electromagnetic problems and education in electrical engineering.